 Across S. Locust St., it’s the Wooly Jumper yarn store next to the barber shop.
 Needle-fodder stored in cubbies:

 What’s this outside?
 A parade of adults and children head toward The Stoplight.
-On a dreary morning each child carries a sort of flower, yellow or blue or light green–ahh, a pinwheel made of construction paper.
+On a dreary morning each child carries a sort of flower, yellow or blue or light green–ahh, a spiral made of construction paper.
 The Rising Sun Community School is holding a march, Pinwheels for Peace.
 One of the children is Maya, who once petitioned Mother Gaia to heal my scalp.
-(An earlier time I had encountered her on this sidewalk while forming my own parade with a silver tray, which I flapped, rapped, and flashed back to the bakery.)
+An earlier time I had encountered her on this sidewalk while forming my own parade with a silver tray, which I flapped, rapped, and flashed back to the bakery.

 Past the barber shop to the Country Store, where a double-line of about thirty-five barrels and jars make a candicopia of hues, many of the brands already multicolored.

 Next door, at the rambling-second-hand store Angels in the Attic, I recognized an item as magical and bought it for a quarter.
-Nobody can say, “Randall, you never gave your grandchildren a brass-plated tray, somewhat blotchy, engraved with JAI ISHAM ISHVARAM, to toss like a discus.”
+Nobody can say, “Randall, you never gave your grandchildren a brass-plated tray, somewhat blotchy, engraved JAI ISHAM ISHVARAM, to toss like a discus.”

-Uphill and around the curve to the Jacksonville Center for the Arts, which is hosting a Saturday workshop on making barn-quilts–wood treated with three coats of paint and adorned with designs of acrylic paint:
+Uphill and around the curve to the Jacksonville Center for the Arts, which is hosting a Saturday workshop on making barn-quilts–wood treated with three coats of paint and adorned with designs of acrylic paint (photo below at left).

 The next evening, in the same Hayloft Gallery upstairs at the JAX, a young soprano from Korea sang in Italian, German, and Latin.
 Amid amid the three dark-suited instrumentalists, she seemed to draw power from a red dress.*

 Attached to a wall of the Jacksonville gallery is a wooden box.
 Glass on the front, slot on top, it bears this sign: “Although our exhibits and gallery receptions are always free, a donation of any amount is greatly appreciated.”
-At the bottom nudged against the back was a lone copper coin.
+At the bottom nudged against the back was a lone disk of copper.

 On the corner of Rt.
-221 N and Christiansburg Pike, multi-hued signs cheered a gloomy day:
+221 N and Christiansburg Pike, multi-hued signs cheered up a gloomy day:

-Farther out of town stands the Pine Tavern Restaurant, where colors on a wall yet shine from the nineteenth century:
+Farther out of town stands the Pine Tavern Restaurant, where colored buttons shine yet from the nineteenth century:

 Further toward Roanoke, along the right side of Rt.
 221 N., two stored snowplow-blades faced the highway abreast, scooped up the inclining August sun, and glowed bright orange.
 In one garden along that road chartreuse shirts continued to scare away crows; in another, a scarecrow changed hue with its costumes, one of them rusty purple.